Adiba1604041/Quantitative-Study-of-Hallucination-in-Research-Papers/README.md

 **Final_2023.csv and Final_2024.csv files contain the data from the post-LLM era and have the following columns:**

 Title: title of the research paper.

 Abstract: summary of the paper.

 Paragraph: excerpt from the paper.

 Context_Inconsistency: "positive" if inconsistency exists; otherwise "negative".
+(The column name was derived by renaming the "Majority_Label" for better understanding.)

 AI_Hum: Inconsistent paragraphs are labeled either AI-generated or Human-written.

 **Final_for_finetune.csv contains the following columns:**

 Title: title of the research paper.

 Abstract: summary of the paper.

 Paragraph: excerpt from the paper.

 Label: "positive" if inconsistency exists; otherwise "negative".

 ##Code